Update: January 4, 2018

 Mercury makes 4 appearances in the eastern morning sky during 2018.
 Two of the more promising apparitions occur in January and December.
 A third appearance in late August, while not as favorable, presents another view of this elusive planet.
 During a fourth opposition, in late April, Mercury rises during bright twilight and is very difficult to locate without optical assistance.

-This article describes the observing prospects of these four more money to pay apparitions of Mercury.
+This article describes the observing prospects for the apparitions of Mercury.

 Mercury in the Morning Sky

 The chart above (Figure 2) displays the rising of Mercury and other bright stars and planets in the eastern morning sky compared to sunrise.
 Moonrise is represented by the circles.
 The three phases of twilight are graphed as well.
 The white boxes indicate conjunctions with other stars and planets.
 The greatest elongations are shown by yellow triangles and the the letters “GE.”
 The chart is calculated from data computed by the U.S. Naval Observatory.
 The rising times of Mercury are displayed on the brown curves.